CLIENT:

 They needed more than a logo; they needed brand architecture

 The disagreements weren’t really about the aesthetics.
-They were about the organizational strategy.
+Mostly, they were around the organizational strategy.

 Each stakeholder had a different mental model for how the new brand should relate to Equal Origins.
 Some wanted separation; others wanted tight alignment.
 Everyone was exactly right about their piece of the puzzle.